florath/init4boot/Readme.md

 # Known to Run
 This is a list of all systems where init4boot is known to work:
-* Debian Jessie armhl on Raspberry Pi 2 with u-boot
+* Debian Jessie armhf on Raspberry Pi 2 with u-boot

 # Thanks
 Some ideas and parts of the shell scripts are taken from the